SkimJazz/t3a2-a_full-stack-app/README.md

 ## Purpose

-The Tradesman Job Management application is designed to streamline and enhance the work processes of tradesmen.
-It aims to address the unique challenges faced by tradesmen in managing their jobs, schedules, clients, and resources.
+The Tradesman Job Management Application is a comprehensive solution designed to empower tradespersons across various industries.
+In the fast-paced and demanding world of trade services, organization and efficiency are key to success.
+Whether you're an electrician, plumber, carpenter, or in any other trade, managing jobs effectively is vital.

+Our application aims to simplify job tracking from initial contact through to completion, allowing tradespersons to stay organized, save time, and focus on what they do best - mastering their trade.
+With features such as user registration and authentication, a dashboard for a quick overview, user profile management, search and filter options, and job, schedule, and client management, our application provides a one-stop solution for tradespersons to manage their work.

+The purpose of this application is to streamline the process of job management for tradespersons.
+It provides a platform where tradespersons can keep track of their jobs, schedules, and clients efficiently.
+The application also allows tradespersons to update their profiles, search for specific jobs or clients quickly, and manage their jobs and schedules effectively.

+By digitizing these aspects of job management, we aim to enhance productivity, improve time management, and ultimately increase customer satisfaction and business growth for tradespersons.
+Our goal is to make the job management process as seamless and efficient as possible, allowing tradespersons to focus more on their work and less on administrative tasks, because lets face it, Trademans don't like paper work.
+This application is a step towards a more organized, efficient, and successful future for all tradespersons.

 ---

 ## Target audience

-The application targets blue-collar workers such as tradesmen working in a non-office environment such as construction sites and production lines who need a solution to manage their work processes.
+Our Tradesman Job Management Application is specifically designed for tradespersons who are seeking a streamlined and efficient way to manage their jobs.
+Our target audience includes electricians, plumbers, carpenters, and other tradespersons across various industries.

+These professionals often juggle multiple jobs at once, each with its unique requirements, schedules, and clients.
+They need a reliable and easy-to-use platform that can help them stay organized, track their jobs, manage their schedules, and maintain their client database.

+Our application is also suitable for tradespersons who are looking to save time on administrative tasks and focus more on their trade.
+With features like user registration and authentication, a comprehensive dashboard, user profile management, search and filter options, and job, schedule, and client management, our application provides a one-stop solution for their job management needs.

+Furthermore, tradespersons who value the security of their data and the convenience of accessing their job information from anywhere will find our application particularly useful.
+Whether they are self-employed or part of a larger team, our application can adapt to their needs and help them manage their work more effectively.

 ---

-##  User Stories

-**Job Management**
-- As a tradesman, I have a new job lined up.
-I open the app and go to the job creation page.
-I fill in the job details such as location, type of work, materials needed, estimated time, cost, etc., and submit the job entry.
-Now, I have a digital record of my job.
-Over time, I update these job entries as things change, ensuring my job list is always current.
-If a job gets cancelled or completed, I can easily delete it from my list.
-I can also view my current, pending, and completed jobs, as well as filter them by date, location, or type of work in a search bar.
-This will come in handy when I need to find a specific job to compare details such as cost or materials needed as reference.

-**Schedule Management**
-- Managing my schedule is important for me as a tradesman.
-With the app, I can go to the calendar feature, select the date and time for each job, and save the job schedule.
-I also set reminders for my jobs, so I don't miss any.
-This way, I can organize my work and manage my time effectively.

-**Client Management**
-- Keeping track of my clients is essential.
-With the app, I can add a new client with their contact information and save it.
-I can update my clients' information as needed, ensuring it's always current.
-  If a client is no longer relevant, I can easily delete them from my client list.

-**User Profile**

-- As a tradesman, I want to have a comprehensive and accessible profile.
-I open the app and navigate to the user profile page.
-Here, I can view my contact information, profile picture, and other personal details.
-If I need to update any of this information, such as changing my phone number or updating my profile picture, I can easily do so within the app.
-I also have the option to change my password if needed, ensuring my account remains secure.
-This feature allows me to maintain an up-to-date and accurate profile, which is essential for managing my professional image

----

 ## Functionality / features

 - **User Registration and Authentication**: A secure login system for tradesmen to access their profiles.
 This includes registration, login, and password functionality.
 Admin will have access to the number of registered users.
 There's also a potential feature for user registration confirmation, which may require a background worker depending on the processing load.
+- **Dashboard**: A dashboard to view a summary of jobs, schedules, clients, and user profile details.
+- **User Profile**: A feature to view and update user details, including contact information, profile picture, and password.
+- **Search and Filter**: A search bar and filter options to find specific jobs, clients, or inventory items quickly.
 - **Job Management**: Tradesmen can create, read, update, and delete (CRUD) job entries with details like job location, type of work, materials needed, estimated time, cost, etc.
 - **Schedule Management**: A CRUD calendar feature, leveraging react-big-calendar, allows tradesmen to schedule their jobs, set reminders, and mark their availability.
-- **Client Management**: A CRUD database of clients with their contact information, _~~**job history, and completed jobs.**~~_
+- **Client Management**: A CRUD database of clients with their contact information

+##  User Stories

+1. **User Registration and Authentication**
+  - As a tradesman, I want to register an account so that I can access the job management features.
+    - Acceptance Criteria: The system allows me to register an account using my email and a password.
+After registration, I receive a confirmation email.
+  - As a tradesman, I want to log in to my account so that I can manage my jobs.
+    - Acceptance Criteria: The system allows me to log in using my registered email and password.
+  - As a tradesman, I want to reset my password in case I forget it so that I can regain access to my account.
+    - Acceptance Criteria: The system provides a "Forgot Password" option on the login page.
+When selected, it sends a password reset link to my registered email.

+2. **Dashboard**
+  - As a tradesman, I want to view a summary of my profile and have the ability to navigate to my jobs, schedules, and clients on my dashboard so that I can get an overview of my work at a glance.
+    - Acceptance Criteria: The dashboard displays a summary of my profile in addition to allowing me to choose a different page link for adding a new job, schedules, and viewing current jobs and client lists.

+3. **User Profile**
-- **User Profile**: A feature to view and update user details, including contact information, profile picture, and password.
+  - As a tradesman, I want to view and update my profile details so that my contact information is always up-to-date.
-- **Search and Filter**: A search bar and filter options to find specific jobs, clients, or inventory items quickly.
+    - Acceptance Criteria: The system allows me to view my profile details and update them as needed.

+4. **Search and Filter**
+  - As a tradesman, I want to search for specific jobs or clients so that I can find the information I need quickly.
+    - Acceptance Criteria: The system provides a search bar where I can enter keywords to search for jobs or clients.
+  - As a tradesman, I want to filter my jobs by different criteria so that I can easily sort and manage my work.
+    - Acceptance Criteria: The system provides filter options for sorting jobs by date, location, or type of work.

+5. **Job Management**
+  - As a tradesman, I want to create job entries with all the necessary details so that I have a complete record of my work.
+    - Acceptance Criteria: The system provides a form for creating a new job entry with fields for job location, type of work, materials needed, estimated time, cost, etc.
+  - As a tradesman, I want to update my job entries as things change so that my job list is always current.
-- **Dashboard**: A dashboard to view a summary of jobs, schedules, clients, and user profile details.
+    - Acceptance Criteria: The system allows me to select a job entry and update its details.
+  - As a tradesman, I want to delete job entries when a job is cancelled or completed so that my job list is accurate.
+    - Acceptance Criteria: The system allows me to select a job entry and delete it.

+6. **Schedule Management**
+  - As a tradesman, I want to schedule my jobs and set reminders so that I never miss a job.
+    - Acceptance Criteria: The system provides a calendar feature where I can schedule jobs and set reminders.
+  - As a tradesman, I want to mark my availability so that I can manage my time effectively.
+    - Acceptance Criteria: The system allows me to mark my availability on the calendar.

+7. **Client Management**
+  - As a tradesman, I want to add new clients and their contact information so that I can keep track of my clients.
+    - Acceptance Criteria: The system provides a form for adding a new client with fields for their contact information.
+  - As a tradesman, I want to update my clients' information as needed so that it's always current.
+    - Acceptance Criteria: The system allows me to select a client and update their information.
+  - As a tradesman, I want to delete clients from my list when they are no longer relevant so that my client list is accurate.
+    - Acceptance Criteria: The system allows me to select a client and delete them from my list.

+---

 ---